frank-a-i/weather-influence-on-music/README.md

 ## State of implementation

 The code is in a stage of *proof of concept*.
-Meaning:

-- essential unit- or integration-testing has not been carried out.
-- only a limited amount of data has been utilized for evaluation.
-- the application has been excuted under various conditions, though it cannot be guaranteed bugs or crashes won't occur.
-- an holistic architecture.

 It has been successfully executed on Windows11 and Debian12